hiptest/api-dashboard-tutorial/hiptest-api-dashboard-tutorial.md

 end
 ```

-This request for test runs statuses to the API then refresh the tiles accordingly.
+This code requests the API for test runs statuses then refresh the tiles accordingly.

 If you stop the dashboard, start it again, and wait for the tiles to be refreshed,
-that should look like this:
+that should looks like this:

 ![Hiptest orange dashboard](tutorial_files/screenshots/hiptest-dashboard-uncolored.png)